Umbura/Hatespeech_Detection_Civil_Comments_NLP/README.md

 ---

 ## About
-Project **Neos** is a high-performance Deep Learning model developed to not only detect but also classify the type of hate speech being used.
+This Project is a high-performance Deep Learning model developed to not only detect but also classify the type of hate speech being used.
 Initially focused on the *"insult"* and *"threat"* classes, the scope was expanded to all seven classes of the **Civil Comments** dataset.

-The core innovation of Neos lies in its **parallel hybrid architecture (CNN + Bi-LSTM)** and the strategic decision **not to use pre-trained embeddings**.
+The core innovation lies in its **parallel hybrid architecture (CNN + Bi-LSTM)** and the strategic decision **not to use pre-trained embeddings**.
 This allows the model to learn slang, neologisms, and obfuscated terms specific to toxic vocabulary in any language, without relying on static dictionaries.

 ---